-- Similarly to what has been done with household savings, income taxes are described as a linear function of total income, whether it be for households or for businesses. - That way, when a non-zero intercept $(ttdhO_h)$ and $ttdfO_f$ ) is applied, the marginal rate of taxation $(ttdh1_h)$ and $ttdf1_f$ ) is different from the average rate.
+- Similarly to what has been done with household savings, income taxes are described as a linear function of total income, whether it be for households or for businesses. - That way, when a non-zero intercept (ttdhO{h,t} and ttdfO{f,t}) is applied, the marginal rate of taxation (ttdh1{h,t} and ttdf1{f,t}) is different from the average rate. - Just as in the household savings equation, the income tax intercepts are timeindexed, and, in the default specification, they grow each period at the same rate as population index.

-- As mentioned earlier, the model allows for taxes on production factors (payroll taxes and capital taxes), as well as for taxes on production itself (together, these three forms of taxation constitute " other taxes on production "). - First, as regards taxes on factors of production, the model notation distinguishes tax rates by industry, and also by type of labor or capital.
-Each rate, $ttiw{l,j}$ for payroll and $ttik{k,j}$ for capital then applies to the corresponding. - Next, a tax (ttipi) may be applied to the total value of production (PPi XSTi).
+- As mentioned earlier, the model allows for taxes on production factors (payroll taxes and capital taxes), as well as for taxes on production itself (together, these three forms of taxation constitute " other taxes on production "). - The rates of taxation are time-indexed, to facilitate the simulation of scenarios in which fiscal policy changes through time. - First, as regards taxes on factors of production, the model notation distinguishes tax rates by industry, and also by type of labor or capital.
+Each rate, $ttiw{l,j,t}$ for payroll and $ttik{k,j,t}$ for capital then applies to the corresponding. - Next, a tax ($ttip{i,t}$) may be applied to the total value of production ($PP{i,t}XST{i,t}$).